Hilton Smith

-Hilton Lee Smith (February 27, 1907 (Note: During his lifetime, Smith claimed that his birth-date was 1912, which is the date shown in several references such as Riley, p.
-723. Nearly 20 years after his death, however, historian Larry Lester discovered information and confirmed that his actual birth-date was February 27, 1907; see Thornley, p.
-136.) – November 18, 1983) was an American right-handed pitcher in Negro league baseball.
+Hilton Lee Smith (February 27, 1907 (Note: During his lifetime, Smith claimed that his birthdate was 1912, which is the date shown in several references such as Riley, p.
+723. Nearly 20 years after his death, however, historian Larry Lester discovered information and confirmed that his actual birthdate was February 27, 1907; see Thornley, p.
+136.) – November 18, 1983) was an American professional baseball pitcher and outfielder in the Negro leagues.
 He pitched alongside Satchel Paige for the Kansas City Monarchs and the Bismarck Club between 1932 and 1948.
 He was inducted into the National Baseball Hall of Fame in 2001.

 Early life

 Born in Giddings, Texas, Smith began his career in black baseball's equivalent of the minor leagues with the Austin Black Senators in Austin, Texas.
 Smith made the dean's list as a student at Prairie View A&M College in 1928 and 1929.
 He was an outfielder in his first college season and a pitcher in his second year.

-His big league debut was with the Monroe Monarchs of Monroe, Louisiana in 1932.
+His big-league debut was with the Monroe Monarchs of Monroe, Louisiana, in 1932.
 In 1934, Smith wed Louise Humphrey.
 They had two children.

-Semi-pro career
+Semiprofessional career

-From 1935 to 1936, Smith pitched for the Bismarck semi-professional team organized by Neil Churchill.
+From 1935 to 1936, Smith pitched for the Bismarck semiprofessional team organized by Neil Churchill.
 In 1935, his teammates included Satchel Paige, Ted "Double Duty" Radcliffe, Quincy Trouppe, Barney Morris, and Chet Brewer.
 In August, the team won the national semipro championship in Wichita, Kansas.
 In 1936, Paige, Radcliffe, and Brewer departed and Smith became the ace of the Bismarck team.
 They returned to the national championship, where Smith won four games, but Bismarck failed to repeat as champions.

-Smith joined the semi-pro Fulda Giants of rural Fulda, MN in 1949 after being recruited by manager Dick Reusse following Smith's tenure with the Kansas City Monarchs.
+Smith joined the semipro Fulda Giants of rural Fulda, Minnesota, in 1949 after being recruited by manager Dick Reusse following Smith's tenure with the Kansas City Monarchs.
 Due to having a "dead arm" following his major league career, Smith played more first base than he pitched for the Fulda Giants.

 Negro league career

 In late 1936, Smith signed with the Kansas City Monarchs.
 From 1937 until his retirement in 1948, Smith was a star pitcher on the Monarchs.
 He possessed an outstanding curveball, but was overshadowed by his more flamboyant teammate Satchel Paige.
-Often Paige would pitch the first three innings of a game, leaving Smith to pitch the remaining six.
+Often, Paige would pitch the first three innings of a game, leaving Smith to pitch the remaining six.
 Also, unlike Paige, Smith was a very good hitter.
 Smith led the Negro American League in wins three times (1937–38, 1941).
-He also led the NAL with strikoutes four times (1937–39, 1941).
+He also led the NAL with strikeouts four times (1937–39, 1941).
 He was tied with Ray Brown as the second player in Negro league history to win the pitching Triple Crown, doing so in 1938 with 9 wins, 88 strikeouts, and a 1.92 ERA.